-The University of Vermont College of Medicine is launching a rural longitudinal integrated clerkship (LIC) at two sites: the Hudson Headwaters Health Network, headquartered at Queensbury, New York, and Eastern Maine Health System, headquartered in Bangor Maine.
+The University of Vermont Larner College of Medicine offers two rural longitudinal integrated clerkships (LIC): One at the Hudson Headwaters Health Network, headquartered at Queensbury, New York and another at Central Vermont Medical Center in Berlin, Vermont.
 The current medical curriculum is comprised of 3 levels: Foundations (first 17 months), Clerkship (next 12 months) and Advanced Integration (final 14 months).
-LIC students will complete the clerkship level at the new campus sites, in the same temporal location as the current block clerkships.
-Students may elect to do some individual electives at these sites during Advanced Integration, but this will not be required.
+LIC students will complete the clerkship level at one of these sites in the same timeframe as the block clerkships.
+Students may elect to do some individual electives at the site during Advanced Integration, but this will not be required.